-The vision of Mount Baker’s poetic and pretty triangular snow-capped cone on the horizon kept me focused even if at times it seemed like we were lost among duck farms by the highway.
+When I thought we were lost amongst farms of waddling ducks, the vision of Mount Baker’s poetic and pretty triangular snowcap on the horizon kept me focused.
 [It’s actually just thirty minutes from either Fairhaven where we came from or from US / Canadian border in a triangle.]

 Set near the Nooksack Indian village, Squahalish, Lynden’s emergence story is worthy of a telenovela involving a colonel, an Indian princess, and a handsome hired hand [as told on its welcome sign]!

 Past this love triangle, Holden and Phoebe Judson took over the abandoned colonel’s homestead along with the care for the latter’s daughters.
 Once in charge, Phoebe chose the name “Lynden” after the linden tree but changed the spelling because “it looked prettier.”

 By 1895, families of Dutch descent from Whidbey Island (Washington) and Michigan arrived.
 Finding similar conditions to Holland’s in terms of climate and fertile soil, more Dutch families from within the United States came to settle here, moreso after WWII when Dutch immigrants direct from the Netherlands followed suit.
 Today, 50% of the population around Lynden is of Dutch heritage.